-The School of Music's growth has been fueled by the work of a dedicated faculty of artist/teachers, a rigorous curriculum and the outstanding accomplishments of our students and alumni.
-Through degree programs, outreach to the schools and community, and research, creative activity, and service to the discipline, the School of Music has become the nexus of a cultural/music network that extends from the elementary general music classroom to the concert stage, from mid-Michigan to the nation and beyond.
+Through regularly updated degree programs, outreach to the schools and community, exceptional research, creative activity, and service to the discipline, the School of Music has become the nexus of a cultural/music network that extends from the elementary general music classroom to the concert stage, from mid-Michigan to the nation and beyond.

 Central Michigan education launches career opportunities

-A solid academic reputation, state-of-the-art facilities and friendly atmosphere make Central Michigan University a top choice for students.
-The university's wealth of resources and its size - about 18,000 on-campus undergraduate and graduate students - offer the academic advantages of a larger university with the personal attention provided by a smaller private school.
+Students at Central Michigan University benefit from an institution with a solid academic reputation, state-of-the-art facilities, and a friendly atmosphere.
+The university's wealth of resources and its size - about 19,000 on-campus undergraduate and graduate students - offer the academic advantages of a larger university with the personal attention provided by a smaller private school.

 School of Music Mission